 - Treatment history: Knowing if a patient has received a treatment, and whether it was successful or not, is valuable information for a medical provider.

-- Medical directives: While not all patients will have a medical directive on record, it is important to understand their directive clearly if they do.
-Generally this document is kept on file and details the medical wishes of a patient if they are unable to speak for themselves.
+- Medical directives: While not all patients will have a medical directive on record, it is important to understand their directives clearly if they do.
+Generally, this document is kept on file and details the medical wishes of a patient if they are unable to speak for themselves.

 Why are Medical Records Important?